pandax-experiments/bamboo-shoot3/doc/pbss.md

 ```

 Refer to `std::ostream` for semantics.  `put` is expected to be faster than
-`write` for single-bytes writes, and will be preferred for such writes.
+`write` for single-byte writes, and will be preferred for such writes.

 ```cpp
 template <class T>